 Pleiospilos nelii 'Royal Flush'

-Pleiospilos nelii 'Royal Flush' is a perennial succulent up to 3.2 inches (8 cm) tall and up to 4 inches (10 cm) in diameter, with 2 or 4, opposite, almost hemispherical, leaves.
-The leaves have a deep fissure in the middle and are usually rose to purple in color with many conspicuous raised dark dots scattered over the whole surface.
-A new pair of leaves is produced each year.
-This cultivar has a deep rose flowers with a white center.
-They are daisy-like, up to 3 inches (7.5 cm) in diameter and emerge from the center of the leaves.
-The flowers open in mid-afternoon and close just after sunset.
+Pleiospilos nelii 'Royal Flush' is a small succulent with 2 or 4 opposite, almost hemispherical, usually rose to purple leaves with many conspicuous raised dark dots scattered over the whole surface.
+It grows up to 3.2 inches (8 cm) tall and up to 4 inches (10 cm) in diameter.
+A new pair of leaves are produced each year.
+This cultivar has a deep rose flower with a white center.
+The flower is daisy-like, up to 3 inches (7.5 cm) in diameter, and emerges from the center of the leaves.
+It opens in mid-afternoon and closes just after sunset.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).